 In the early 20th century, Violetta White Delafield began to study mushrooms.
 The American botanist and mycologist submitted over 600 fungal specimens to the New York Botanical Garden, which she was a member of.
 As part of her fieldwork, she also produced gorgeous drawings and watercolors of mushrooms she encountered in Pennsylvania, Connecticut, and at Montgomery Place, her country estate in New York, which is now part of Bard College.
 We spoke with curator Amy Herman about Violetta White Delafield and her drawings.
 The physical collection of drawings is held by Bard.
-You can browse selections from the collection on JSTOR or the full digital collection in the Artstor Public Collection.
+You can browse the collection on JSTOR.
 SERIOUSLY, the drawings are mesmerizing and in these trying times, we daresay, healing.
-Check out all the drawings.
+Check out all the drawings now.

 Who was Violetta White Delafield?
 Why are her illustrations important?

 Violetta White Delafield (1875-1949) was an American botanist and mycologist.
 She was born Susan Elizabeth White in Florence, Italy, to expatriates Louisa Lawrence Wetmore and John Jay White.
 Violetta spent most of her childhood in the south of France and was fluent in French, Italian, and German.
 She and her family moved back to the United States around 1890 and lived in New York City.
 Within a few years of their arrival, Violetta began her study of botany, inspired perhaps by her family’s trips to their summer home in Litchfield, Connecticut.